simulogics/airlinesim-docs/content/docs/beginners-guide/building-your-fleet/index.en.md

 ### Medium Routes

 The majority of planes will do fine on routes between 1,000 and 2,000 km.
-You could go for a Boeing 737 model or the Airbus 318-321 family, for example.
+You could go for a Boeing 737 or the Airbus 318-321 family, for example.
 Both offer several types with different payloads and ranges.
 If you want to save fuel, you could pick a 737-700 BGW as it has the lowest fuel consumption on medium range routes.

 Once you hire a crew, you'll see that one pilot can operate both an A318 and an A320.
 The same goes for the engineer who does the aircraft's maintenance.